Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Consider how this learning can be supported by the delivery of the Digital Competence Framework (DCF), specifically, in the Citizenship strand.
 The DCF was made available in September 2016 and has recently been refreshed to support Curriculum for Wales.

-Citizenship forms one of four strands within the DCF, which is broken down into four elements.
+Citizenship forms one of 4 strands within the DCF, which is broken down into 4 elements.
 Through these elements learners will engage with what it means to be a conscientious digital citizen who contributes positively to the digital world around them and who critically evaluates their place within this digital world.
 Learners will be prepared for and ready to encounter the positive and negative aspects of being a digital citizen, and will develop strategies and tools to aid them as they become independent consumers and producers.

-The four separate elements are:
+The 4 separate elements are:

-• Identity, image and reputation
+- identity, image and reputation

-• Health and well-being
+- health and well-being

-• Digital rights licensing and ownership
+- digital rights licensing and ownership

-• Online behaviour and online bullying.
+- online behaviour and online bullying

 How can we deliver education safely?